-Removing and installing the cowling and panel
+Removing and installing the cowling and panels

-The cowling and panel shown need to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time the cowling or panel needs to be removed and installed.
+The cowling and panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time the cowling or a panel needs to be removed and installed.

-1. Cowling A
+1. Panel A 2.
+Panel B